 Public safety functions are the core service for every local government.
-The FY 2015-16 Proposed Budget increases the number of officers providing direct service on the street, addresses the requirements of the DOJ consent agreement, increases marine services, and funds deferred vehicle purchases.
+The FY 2015-16 Adopted Budget increases the number of officers providing direct service on the street, addresses the requirements of the DOJ consent agreement, increases marine services, and funds deferred vehicle purchases.

-- Six Basic Law Enforcement classes will be filled between now and the end of FY 2015-16; these classes will make up for anticipated separations during this year and next year and will result in more than 100 additional officers on the streets - A total of ten Correctional Officer trainee classes will be held this year and next year to fill current vacant positions and more than 200 additional positions to address mandates that focus on inmate standards of care as specified in the settlement agreement with the U.S. Department of Justice (DOJ) - Classes will be held to fill vacant positions in the Miami-Dade Fire Rescue Department and a second fire boat will be put into service
+- Seven Basic and/or Certified Law Enforcement classes are scheduled between FY 2014-15 and FY 2015-16; these classes will make up for anticipated separations during this year and next year and will result in at least 100 additional officers on the streets - A total of ten Correctional Officer trainee classes are scheduled between FY 2014-15 and FY 2015-16 to fill current vacant positions and more than 200 additional positions to address mandates that focus on inmate standards of care as specified in the settlement agreement with the U.S. Department of Justice (DOJ)

-- The general fund subsidy to the Juvenile Services Department is increased to offset revenue shortfall; the department will continue the Civil Citation program in a broader context, to include those who are not first time misdemeanor offenders. - We will continue to work through the fiscal year with the State Attorney, Public Defender, Clerk of Courts, and Chief Judge to make sure that our court system's responsibilities are addressed within the limited revenues we have available - The Medical Examiner continues to be staffed to meet accreditation standards and additional equipment replacements are funded.
+- Four Firefighter Trainee classes were completed in FY 2014-15 to hire 106 firefighters to fill vacant positions in the Miami-Dade Fire Rescue Department and a second fire boat will be put into service in FY 2015-16 - The general fund subsidy to the Juvenile Services Department is increased to offset revenue shortfall; the department will continue the Civil Citation program in a broader context, to include those who are not first time misdemeanor offenders. - We will continue to work through the fiscal year with the State Attorney, Public Defender, Clerk of Courts, and Chief Judge to make sure that our court system's responsibilities are addressed within the limited revenues we have available - The Medical Examiner continues to be staffed to meet accreditation standards and additional equipment replacements are funded.

-Capital projects in the Public Safety strategic area accounts for 7 percent of the County's overall FY 2015-16 Proposed Capital Budget (\$149.937 million).
-Major projects include continued renovations of the Miami-Dade Courthouse Façade, as well as emergency/structural repairs, update to the Courts Master Plan, improvements to the Miami-Dade Public Safety Training Institute, enhancements to the Real Time Crime Center at MDPD Headquarters, renovations of the Pre-Trial Detention Center, construction and renovations of various Fire Rescue stations, construction of the Joseph Caleb parking garage and courtrooms and various tower improvements.
+Capital projects in the Public Safety strategic area accounts for eight percent of the County's overall FY 2015-16 Adopted Capital Budget (\$165.015 million).
+Major projects include continued renovations of the Miami-Dade Courthouse Façade, as well as emergency/structural repairs, update to the Courts Master Plan, improvements to the Miami-Dade Public Safety Training Institute, enhancements to the Real Time Crime Center at MDPD Headquarters, renovations of the Pre-Trial Detention Center, construction and renovations of various Fire Rescue stations, the purchase of fleet vehicles for Police and Corrections, construction of the Joseph Caleb parking garage and courtrooms and various tower improvements, and the development of a master plan for a new civil and criminal courthouse, as well as an overall masterplan for the 11th Judicial Circuit.